javapathfinder/jpf-core/docs/user/Understanding-JPF-output.md

-There are three different ways a JPF run can produce output, each of them with a different purpose, but all controlled by the [general JPF configuration mechanism](./(Configuring-JPF):
+There are three different ways a JPF run can produce output, each of them with a different purpose, but all controlled by the [general JPF configuration mechanism.](Configuring-JPF):

   1. System under test output - what is the SUT doing?\